zkactivity-dev/v8.dev/src/blog/understanding-ecmascript-part-3.md

 The notation is explained in the section [Grammar Notation](https://tc39.es/ecma262/#sec-grammar-notation).

 The subscripts are a shorthand for expressing a set of productions, for a set of left-hand side symbols, all at once.
-The left-hand side symbol has two parameters, so the "real" left-hand side symbols we're defining are `VariableStatement`, `VariableStatement_Yield`, `VariableStatement_Await` and `VariableStatement_Yield_Await`.
+The left-hand side symbol has two parameters, which expands into four "real" left-hand side symbols: `VariableStatement`, `VariableStatement_Yield`, `VariableStatement_Await`, and `VariableStatement_Yield_Await`.

 Note that here the plain `VariableStatement` means "`VariableStatement` without `_Await` and `_Yield`".
 It should not be confused with <code>VariableStatement<sub>[Yield, Await]</sub></code>.